dcunited001/dcunited001.github.io/_drafts/2018-07-19-an-ontological-dilineation-of-governance-by-social-physics.md

       accessibility of information-type resources
       - e.g. by upscale its expenditures on media/messaging/etc
       - by depriving party opposition of income
+      - this describes cultural revolution, engineering changes to language (including orthography) and cultural artifacts

   - lenin's development of pragma, both as an idea and as policy implementaitons, strongly rooted itself into the bolshevik movement.